 “So, wait, you listen to them, watch their videos, read their books, and then just… ignore their advice?”

 Again, I’d have to say, Yes (*this time, though, I answer with an added embarrassment.)

 And why did I ignore this advice?
 Several reasons – because I thought the advice didn’t apply to me, because adhering to the advice usually isn’t easy, or, sometimes, because I was too close to the situation to see it clearly.
 Examples?
 Sure:

-- I didn’t think I needed to follow the No Contact rule.
-I thought I could handle being “just friends” with my ex.
-I figured that talking to him right away wasn’t going to hurt anything.
+- I didn’t think I needed to follow the No Contact rule – I thought I could handle being “just friends” with my ex.
+In my mind, it seemed like talking to him right away wasn’t going to hurt anything.
 (Spoiler Alert: I couldn’t.
 And it did.)

 - I knew the guy I was dating wasn’t ready for commitment – he told me that … but…he acted like my boyfriend.
 And he said he really really liked me.
 And we just had, like, this incredibly deep connection.
 So, I was pretty sure he’d come around (*insert eye roll.)